Steven Curtis Chapman: Sparrow Era

-In 1992, Chapman made a successful shift into a more mainstream audience with his album The Great Adventure.
-The album garnered Chapman two more Grammys, for the album and for the title track video, again in gospel categories.
+EMI Era

 After Sparrow Records was purchased by EMI/Liberty, they began to market the album to a broader audience pushing it to gold status in 1993.
 The success of the album prompted Chapman to record one of his concerts and release it as The Live Adventure, both as a video and a CD.
 This continuation won Chapman more GMA Awards, and also a new award from American Songwriter magazine for Songwriter and Artist of the Year.

 Heaven in the Real World, Signs of Life, and Speechless continued his success.
 In 2000, he provided the voice of Baloo in The Jungle Book Groove Party and reprised the role 22 years later in Chip 'n Dale: Rescue Rangers.
 In 2001 with the release of Declaration, Chapman got more attention in the Billboard 200.
 That album along with 2003's All About Love, peaked in the Top 15.
 The follow-up, All Things New, peaked at No. 22.
 Chapman has also released four Christmas albums, beginning with 1995's The Music of Christmas.
 In 2003 he released Christmas Is All in the Heart exclusively through Hallmark Gold Crown Stores and in 2005, he released All I Really Want for Christmas and finally Joy was released in 2012.
 Chapman has been a frequent guest performer at Walt Disney World, and has been a guest narrator for Disney's Candlelight Processional, most recently appearing in 2016, 2019, and 2021.